 Ants also love honeydew, which is a substance secreted by some destructive insects such as aphids.
 Here, rather than hunting and eliminating the insect threat to your plants, some ants will actually defend them to ensure their honeydew supply.
 This can have a severe impact on your plant’s health all over the garden.

 However, if the ants in your garden are not causing plant problems, are not getting into your home or really affecting you, do you really need to get rid of them?
-As part of the natural ecosystem, we should always think twice before killing a colony, and only do so as a last resort.
+As part of the natural ecosystem, we should always think twice before killing a colony and only do so as a last resort.

 Dealing with an ant infestation

-When learning how to kill ants in garden UK residents have a choice of natural methods or can go the chemical route.
+When learning how to kill ants in a garden UK residents have a choice of natural methods or can go the chemical route.
 While the natural methods apply everywhere, if we discuss specific brand names or types of chemicals, for those of you looking for help understanding how to get rid of ants outside UK region, the chemical solutions available to you may differ.

 A Natural Approach